khofstadter/enhancingaudiodescription.com/README.md

 ## TODO
 ### now
-home page
-- pagignation starts at the top of the page - does the original one too?
-- why can't I start a page at home#blog i.e. header? (was trying to add this to the pagignation code - but it didn't work)

-- new Output page with filters publications
+new Output page with filters
+publications
 - add hyperlinks where needed - why hyperlinks don't look the same when using Markdown?
 - keep publications as list - or shall they be added as posts with feature images? perhaps both, if there is a nice way of doing this - maybe user can choose?